The Story of Pretty Goldilocks

-The Story of Pretty Goldilocks or The Beauty with Golden Hair is a French literary fairy tale written by Madame d'Aulnoy.
+"The Story of Pretty Goldilocks" or "The Beauty with Golden Hair" is a French literary fairy tale written by Madame d'Aulnoy.
 Andrew Lang included it in The Blue Fairy Book.

 It is Aarne–Thompson type 531.
-This type is generally called "The Clever Horse," but is known in French as La Belle aux cheveux d'or, after this tale.
-Other tales of this type include Ferdinand the Faithful and Ferdinand the Unfaithful, The Firebird and Princess Vasilisa, Corvetto, King Fortunatus's Golden Wig, and The Mermaid and the Boy.
+This type is generally called "The Clever Horse", but is known in French as La Belle aux cheveux d'or, after this tale.
+Other tales of this type include Ferdinand the Faithful and Ferdinand the Unfaithful, The Firebird and Princess Vasilisa, Corvetto, King Fortunatus's Golden Wig.